sinistersnare/Wires/README.md

 3. `$ stack build` Will build the executable and put it in a folder specified by the output
 4. /that/exe/output/folder/wires should get it working...

-If that does not work, then I need to fix the build, because it should be _that_ simple.
+If that does not work, then I need to fix the build process, because it should be _that_ simple.

 ## Goals ##